 “But I think she likes him because of the way he'll hold his head sometimes, like a boy with a bald head,” the younger woman says softly with a laugh.
 “Anyway, the cook thinks he's blonde.”

 I have to write it now because it is the moment when I learned how literature becomes oral history.
 He has them on the weekends.
 Usually I'm out, hanging with friends, studying, something.
 The plans were canceled when I got arrested in the park everyone calls “drum circle.”
 The waitresses at the restaurant call it by its actual name, but none of the four streets surrounding it are that name.
-I stood in the middle of the circle of concrete, surrounded by the grass, boulders, and square of sidewalks, waiting for Rock, a friend from Rustic.
-Tall, nineteen twenties deco, just low enough to show the mountains, tower over the busiest, most historic part of downtown.
-Then, against the chess tables just inside the the west sidewalk, I traded a guy two cigarettes for use of his cellphone, so as to try and call Rock.
+I stood in the middle of the circle of concrete, surrounded by the grass, boulders, and square of sidewalks, waiting for Brick, a friend from Rustic.
+Standing amidst tall, nineteen twenties deco, the chess tables just inside the the west sidewalk, I traded a guy two cigarettes for use of his cellphone, so as to try and call Brick.
 When I gave the guy his phone back, I turned to give a guy waiting at the light in a black Acura, a cigarette, because he asked.
 After finishing smoking with the homeless guy with a cell phone, I stepped back into the main circle of the park, and am arrested full on.

 All the cops have to say is, “You're awfully calm for someone in so much trouble.”